benediktwerner/Stacklands-LargerBoard-Mod/Readme.md

 If you aren't using any other BepInEx mods, you can also completley remove BepInEx by deleting the `BepInEx` directory and the `changelog.txt`, `doorstop_config.ini` and `winhttp.dll` files.

+**Warning**: This will shove all the cards back into the original world bounds which may cause lag or ruin organization of the cards.